thiagoandf/next/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+# Next

+This website was created based on the Next.js [tutorial](https://nextjs.org/learn) as a simple SSR experiment.